Menu

 BVD effects during calving:

-• Increased calving spread owing to failure of conception and fetal losses.
+• Increased calving spread owing to failure of conception and foetal losses.

-• An unexpected number of empty cows owing to abortion.
+• An unexpected number of empty cows due to abortion.

 Calf effects and losses due to: